FRRouting/frr/doc/user/bgp.rst

    The ``received-routes`` keyword displays all routes belonging to this address-family (prior to inbound policy) that were received by this peer.

+   If a specific prefix is specified, the detailed version of that prefix will be displayed.

    If ``detail`` option is specified, the detailed version of all routes will be displayed.
 The same format as ``show [ip] bgp [afi] [safi] PREFIX``